zonneplan/KiBot/docs/source/configuration/sup_preflights.rst

 -  **update_footprint**: :index:`: <pair: preflights; update_footprint>` [string|list(string)=''] Updates footprints from the libs, you must provide one or more references to be updated.
    This is useful to replace logos using freshly created versions.
+-  **update_pcb_characteristics**: :index:`: <pair: preflights; update_pcb_characteristics>` [boolean=False] Update the information in the Board Characteristics.
+   Starting with KiCad 7 you can paste a block containing board information using *Place* -> *Add Board Characteristics*.
+But this information is static, so if you modify anything related to it the block will be obsolete. |br|
+   This preflight tries to refresh the information.
 -  **update_qr**: :index:`: <pair: preflights; update_qr>` [boolean=false] Update the QR codes.
    Complements the `qr_lib` output. |br|
    The KiCad 6 files and the KiCad 5 PCB needs manual update, generating a new library isn't enough.